omerfarukz/blog.zor.lu/_posts/2022-10-15-hidden-gem-dataflow.markdown

 }, new ExecutionDataflowBlockOptions() {MaxDegreeOfParallelism = 50});
 ```

 Next block to calculate hash of content bytes.
-Buffers 100 of inputs and processes in 30(max) parallel threads.
+Only had 100 inputs at a time and processes in 30(max) parallel threads.

 ```csharp
 var calculateHashBlock = new TransformBlock<byte[], string>(input =>